RM1338/RM1338/README.md

 ---

 ### About
 I am a first-year BTech Computer Science Engineering student at Karunya Institute of Technology and Sciences, passionate about web development, full-stack engineering, and innovative technology solutions.
-I enjoy building projects that blend creativity with practical functionality, such as my React-based Spotify clone, a responsive to-do list application with efficient task management features, and multilingual education platforms integrated with Google Cloud Translate API (Under development).
+I enjoy building projects that blend creativity with practical functionality, including:

+- **Flappy Bird Clone** - A feature-rich game built in C with Raylib, featuring a 3-life system, screen shake effects, and pixel-perfect collision detection
+- **PassGuard** - A local password management application with Caesar cipher encryption and raylib GUI
+- **VenturaFund** - A multi-category crowdfunding platform supporting Medical, Educational, Business, and Emergency campaigns
+- **Diet Dash** - A gamified nutrition learning platform with role-based authentication and interactive challenges
+- **Todo Master** - A modern task management app with glassmorphic UI and advanced filtering

 Actively involved in hackathons, I focus on developing creative and impactful solutions through collaborative problem solving.
 Besides coding, I spend time mastering new programming languages and frameworks, working on competitive programming challenges, and continuously enhancing my portfolio through real-world projects.

-My technical toolkit includes React, Node.js, MongoDB Atlas, and cloud services, while I'm always expanding my expertise in AI, machine learning, and software engineering principles.
+My technical toolkit includes React, Node.js, MongoDB Atlas, C, Raylib, and cloud services, while I'm always expanding my expertise in AI, machine learning, and software engineering principles.
 I also enjoy sharing my learning journey and project adventures with peers and mentors through LinkedIn.

 ---